Email Marketing Summit Australia Virtual Event

 Your customers likely consume your emails on a number of different devices, so it is important your content looks right on all of them.
 Make sure you provide both plain text and HTML versions, treating the plain text version as a base as many spam filters will use that version to check your message content.

 HTML versions should be mobile friendly.
 If your message isn’t responsive you risk content or images being cropped which isn’t a good look, plus your readers will be missing out on the look and feel you spent so long perfecting.
-Learn more about designing for desktop, mobile and tablet to make sure you’re covering all bases.
+You can make sure your email is perfect for desktop, mobile and phone by using a Vision6 template, because they are all responsive.

 Email marketing is one of the best marketing channels available to businesses, as long as your company keeps up with trends in technology and email practices.
 Treat your subscribers like new friends that you want to build a relationship with instead of harassing them with self-interested sales tricks.